Patricia Kneale: Career

 Kneale gained a Meggie Albanesi scholarship to RADA, where she was awarded the Bancroft gold medal.
 Her acting debut was in 1947, as Olivia in Twelfth Night at Regent's Park.
 In 1952, she played Lady Macbeth at the old Nottingham Playhouse.
 It was in this production that Bernard Kay learned, rehearsed, and played Macbeth in less than 24 hours.

 Although mainly a stage actor, she was probably best known for her role in the 1961 British science fiction drama, A for Andromeda, which starred Esmond Knight and Peter Halliday.
 Kneale also appeared in Jean-Paul Sartre's French Resistance drama, Men Without Shadows, and the 1970s police sitcom Rosie.

 Personal life

 Patricia Kneale was married to the actor Jeremy Geidt.
 They had one daughter.
-After they divorced she was married to Neil Osborne.
-It was a long and happy union until his death in 2001.
+After they divorced she was married to Neil Osborne, until his death in 2001.

 Patricia Kneale died in Eastbourne leaving a daughter and three grandchildren.